 Rome, a wondrous city full of countless contrasts.
 Stunning historical ruins, age-old monuments, and underground treasures showcase what once was ancient Rome.
 Traditional eateries, vibrant culture, and many must-see sights and attractions tie in the modern world with Rome’s archaic past.
-The city has a sort of mystic feel for me; drenched in ancient history and full of unique and unusual sights that are sure to leave you in deep contemplation.
+The city has a sort of mystic feel; drenched in ancient history and full of unique and unusual sights that are sure to leave you in deep contemplation.
 While in Rome, you should make a point of visiting places like the Colosseum, Trevi Fountain, Piazza Navona, St. Peter’s Basilica, and the Vatican Museums.
+These attractions are an absolute must, and shouldn't be skipped.
 However, what lies beyond the shadows of these tourist hot spots are far more unusual and hidden gems in Rome, waiting to be explored.

 After you’ve marveled at Rome’s surface level beauty, check out the wide selection of interesting hidden places to visit.
 Allow me to share with you ten of my favorite quirky and unusual things to do in Rome that tourists often never see.
 Get ready for a new perspective on the eternal city and a little unconventional exploration!
 I’ve also included a handy map at the end with points to all the main places in the article.
 Let’s start things off with a little test of fact or fiction.

 I have a fascination with obscure legends.
 The Bocca della Verità (Mouth of Truth), carries one story that sends shivers up the spine of the superstitious and makes skeptics laugh in amusement.
 The ancient carving, pictured above, is found outside the church of Santa Maria in Cosmedin.
 The pagan god carving is said to bite off the hands of liars.
 How is that for a useful lie detector?
 It sounds like there’s no mercy for anyone, even those willfully confessing their crimes.